We know that certain foods can both make Hashimoto’s worse while others can potentially improve thyroid function and antibody levels.

 And all of these changes have been associated with the potential development of Hashimoto’s thyroiditis.

-New research has shed light on a product which may trigger autoimmune disease and this product is primarily found animal products.
+New research has shed light on a product that may trigger autoimmune disease and this product is primarily found in animal products.

 The implication is that a diet high in animal products, especially red meat, may trigger autoimmune disease.